Human Rights of Migrants: Transnational and Mixed-Status Families

 The Center has partnered with community-based organizations in the Boston area to collaborate on an interdisciplinary and transnational project.
 The project brings together Central American immigrant members of the organizations, staff organizers from the group, lawyers, psychologists, and social workers to document how the recent upsurge of immigration enforcement is affecting immigrants and their families and communities.
 The aim of the participatory action research (PAR) project is to develop human rights research and advocacy skills among immigrant community members within the United States while at the same time generating action oriented data and information.
 The project has included dozens of collaborative community-university meetings.
 Boston College faculty and students associated with the project have produced scholarly work in the fields of law, psychology, action research methodologies, and social work.

-Selected publications from the project may also be found on Prof. Lykes' research page.
+- Selected publications from the project may also be found here on Professor Lykes' research page.